-The Ruggles Mine web site [at the time of the first writing of this story] states that “It is not certain who owned the mine after the death of Sam Ruggles and for much of the rest of the nineteenth century.”
+The Ruggles Mine web site [at the time of the first writing of this story, now the web site is defunct] states that “It is not certain who owned the mine after the death of Sam Ruggles and for much of the rest of the nineteenth century.”
 Perhaps I can shed a little light on this.

 **FINDING THE ELUSIVE FOUNDER: SAMUEL RUGGLES**